Create your personal agenda –check the favourite icon

 Sponsored by PharSafer.

-Join Dr. David Chonzi, Dr. John Lee, and Dr. Ricardo Velazquez for an in-depth panel discussion on the evolving landscape of safety in the development of high-risk therapies, with particular emphasis on cardiovascular and rare disease indications.
+Join Dr. David Chonzi, Charles Pollack, and Dr. Ricardo Velazquez for an in-depth panel discussion on the evolving landscape of safety in the development of high-risk therapies, with particular emphasis on cardiovascular and rare disease indications.
 This session will delve into key challenges such as early safety signal detection, rigorous benefit-risk assessment, and the intricacies of clinical trial design—especially in the context of cutting-edge modalities like gene and RNA-based therapies.

 Drawing on real-world examples and current regulatory frameworks, the panel will highlight how safety strategies are adapting to match the pace of scientific innovation.
 Attendees will come away with actionable insights into proactive safety planning across complex, high-stakes clinical development programs.